PIP-41: Address Recovery

 - Add

-After finding all recoverable addresses, the software should delete the temporary in-memory wallet, create a permanent wallet, and recover addresses based on the total number of recovered addresses.
+After finding all recoverable addresses, the software should recover all addresses up to the total number of recovered addresses.

 Limitation #

-Users can’t automatically recover a used address if it is separated by more than 32 inactive or empty addresses.
+Users cannot automatically recover a used address if it is separated by more than 8 inactive or empty addresses.
 In this case, the user needs to manually create addresses until they reach the desired one.

 Backward Compatibility #